ray-project/ray/doc/source/cluster/autoscaling.rst

     # node.
 This number should be >= 0.
     min_workers: 0

-    # The cluster will grow in size by at most this fraction of nodes at a time.
-For
+    # The autoscaler will scale up the cluster faster with higher upscaling speed.
-    # example, if a cluster has 4 nodes and `upscaling_speed = 1.0`, then at most
+    # E.g., if the task requires adding more nodes then autoscaler will gradually
-    # 4 nodes will be added on upscaling.
-This value should be between (0.2, 99999],
+    # scale up the cluster in chunks of upscaling_speed*currently_running_nodes.
-    # where the high value of 99999 means unlimited upscaling speed.
+    # This number should be > 0.
     upscaling_speed: 1.0

     # If a node is idle for this many minutes, it will be removed.
 A node is